bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/chrysippus.md

 title: Chrysippus Of Soli
 born: -280
 died: -206
-keywords: Chrysippus, Stoicism, Logic, Syllogisms, Zeno's Paradoxes, Perfect Numbers, Irrational Numbers
+keywords: chrysippus,chrysippus
-description: Greek philosopher Chrysippus cofounded Stoicism, developing a logical system and investigating perfect numbers, irrational numbers,Zenost's Paradoxes and double motion.
+description: Chrysippus was a Greek philosopher who is considered the cofounder of Stoicism.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---